 Although schools are taking steps in the right direction, the new school lunch guidelines are not working.
-For them to work, the lunches must provide fresh and healthy foods.
+For them to work, the guidelines must provide fresh and healthy foods.
 More has to be done to help kids get easy access to healthy foods every day.

 Currently, school guidelines require students to get fruits, vegetables, and whole grains.
 In some areas, fresh produce may not be available.
-This means that students have only canned vegetables, which do not provide them with the nutrition they need.
+This means that students only have canned vegetables, which do not provide them with the nutrition they need.

 In addition, the guidelines are not fair.
-Palmer Ross writes, "Children are given a calorie maximum based on their age, without taking into account their different sizes and needs.
-A 220-pound high school football player doing two-a-day practices is getting the same amount of food as smaller children or children who are not as active."
-The guidelines should not only match age but also match a person's activity level.
+Palmer Ross writes, "Kids are given a calorie maximum based on their age, without taking into account their different sizes and needs.
+A 220-pound high school football player doing two-a-day practices is getting the same amount of food as smaller kids or kids who are not as active."
+This reveals a need for more common sense.
+Maybe the guidelines should reflect activity level or another standard besides age.

-Tyra Watts points out that "students now enjoy more healthy baked options, fruits, vegetables, and low-fat dairy products.
+Tyra Watts points out that, "Students now enjoy more healthy baked options, fruits, vegetables, and low-fat dairy products.
 These options are offered at every meal."
 But, this is not always the case.
 School budgets do not always allow schools to buy the healthiest foods.
-Schools would need to have more money available to pay for these healthier foods.
+They would need far more government funding.